NeuroJSON/zmat/README.rst

 The above command installs the dynamic library, C/Fortran90 header files and static library, respectively

-Similarly, if one uses Debian ("unstable"), the command to install zmat toolbox for Octave (and optionally for MATLAB) is
+Similarly, if one uses Debian (11) or Ubuntu 21.04 or newer, the command to install zmat toolbox for Octave (and optionally for MATLAB) is

 .. code:: shell